Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 The readme is not up to date and there is more than this.

-The node named "Pre CFG gradient scaling" can do some similar stuff to controlnet without inferences.
+The node named "Pre CFG gradient scaling" can do some stuff like influencing the result without inferences.
 I'll share better settings than this but so you can see text/spiral:

 ![ComfyUI_00088_](https://github.com/user-attachments/assets/b8d01b1f-5a42-4dc9-9082-ee92b1f77665)